top of page

 UCI Africa Tour – The Nations Rankings

-Eritrea leads the way, with three times as many points as the second placed team (South Africa)!
+Eritrea leads the way, with three times as many points as the second-placed team (South Africa)!
 This is a truly sterling effort, and underlines Eritrea’s incredible position as Africa’s leading cycling nation.
 If you factor in the country’s poor GDP, and relative isolation from external influence, this is a truly incredible testament to the amazing cycling culture across the East African nation.
 South Africa and Algeria make up the rest of the top three, who are also distanced from the rest.

 It is good to see Mauritius’ continued growth based on a strong development programme over the last few years (both Men’s and Women’s cycling) and they sit strongly in fourth, 300 points ahead of Morocco.
 These five nations are very much the ‘Champions League’ of African professional cycling for the last few years.

-Madar had a 100% increase in their UCI race days in 2025, a vital element for a Continental team.
+The Madar team had a 100% increase in their UCI race days in 2025, a vital element for a Continental team.
 In addition, they have been racing across Africa and increasingly in Europe and wider afield.
 The Head of Performance for the team confirmed during the recent African Continental Championships that they already have 120 confirmed road race days on their calendar for 2026 across the world, and are hoping to reach 140.
 This is an incredible effort in just the second year of the team!

 UCI 2025 ‘Africa Tour’ Rankings Review – Men